JonasSchaub/ART2a-Clustering-for-Java/README.md

 one bit fingerprint.
 And the file named "Count_Fingerprints.txt" contains 6 count fingerprints, where each line represents one count fingerprint.

-## Example initialization and usage of the FragmentFingerprinter
+## Example initialization and usage of ART2a-Clustering-for-Java
 see in <a href="https://github.com/JonasSchaub/ART2a-Clustering-for-Java/wiki">"wiki"</a>

 ## Installation